skycoin/cxo/README.md

 Also, there is `(node.Node).Quiting()` method that returns `<-chan struct{}`.
 The chan is closed after `(node.Node).Close()` call

+##### Track Changes

+// TODO (kostyarin): example

+##### Pack/Unpack flags

+- `EntireTree` - unpack entire tree.
+This way, a whole will be unpacked inside `Unpack` call.
+The unpaking stops on first error.
+E.g. the tree should be in database, otherwise the flag doesn't make sence
+- `EntireMerkleTree` - unpack all branches of Refs.
+If the flag is not set, then branhces of Refs will be unacked by needs
+- `HashTableIndex` - use hash-table index for Refs to speed up lookup by hash
+- `ViewOnly` - don't allow modifications
+- `AutoTrackChanges` - track changes automatically.
+This flag is experimental

 ##### Receive and Explore a Root